 I’ve been eating Italian food for as long as I can remember.
 These vegan sweet potato gnocchi are definitely satisfying that craving.
 They are filling, melt in your mouth goodness.

 Out of everything that I found difficult when I became vegan, Italian food was certainly one of the things that I’ve missed the most.
 Pizza.
 Good Italian wood-fired pizza.
 But now with places like Gigi Pizzeria in Sydney, it’s all possible!

-I’ve had so many different types of gnocchi and I must say that there’s nothing quite like making it from scratch at home.
+Over the years, I’ve had my fair share of different types of gnocchi, and I must say that there’s nothing quite like making it from scratch at home.
 I didn’t think that it would be possible to make it using gluten-free flour, as they all have different consistencies, textures, and flavours.

 The secret to a great smooth consistency is to blend it in a food processor.
 I used to do it by hand, but it turns out much better when blended.

-It’s pretty simple right?
+It’s pretty simple, right?
 Try experimenting with adding herbs or spices into the dough mix for some extra flavour.
 This would have to be one of my favourite Italian dishes.

 How about you?
 What Italian dish have you transformed into a vegan dish and is a staple in your home?

 Last updated 26/01/2018 from the original recipe on 20/03/2015.